-This article only applies to USB radios.
+This article only applies to USB and Serial radios.
 For radios with built-in ethernet or wifi, simply connect wfview to the radio’s ip address.
 See the Getting Started chapter.

-The most commonly used radio with this setup is the IC-7300, but many older rigs will work great with the wfview built-in server.
+The most commonly used radio with this setup is the IC-7300, but many older rigs will work great with the wfview built-in server, which handles getting full-duplex audio and control over the network.

 To remotely operate a radio, you will need to run one copy of wfview on a computer connected to the radio with a USB cable.
 It can be a small, single-board computer like a Raspberry Pi, or a normal desktop computer.
 Currently, a desktop environment is required, but a command-line server version will eventually be made available.
 Once connected and configured, client computers running wfview can connect over the network (internet or LAN) to the computer hosting the radio.